AlexMulder1/Game-Clicker/README.md

 - Respriting of miscolored or non-pixel-perfect sprites. (e.g. the first controller sprite & the Potato PC sprite.)
 - Significantly expanding the game to push the price "cap" to 1 million & adding a ton of new content to fit the new playtime. (i.e. expansions to pre-existing upgrades, revamps to workplace upgrades, and adding a new upgrade category)
 - Giving the workplace upgrades a major rework and giving the console upgrades a minor rework.
-- Changing how new consoles are collected to accomodate the new currency.
+- Changing how new consoles are collected to introduce a new feature a bit into the game.
+(Unlocking game dude and potato pc by getting to 10k money and getting them for free.)
 - Adding a new currency with a host of new upgrades to shake up the gameplay significantly.
+[1/2] (this is not fully finished as of now; i need to add the rest of the mods and add functionality to the second mod upgrade.)
 - Adding a boss to cap off Generation 1.
 - Adding a whole new minigame section of the game which can be triggered via "Minigames" in the upgrade shop.
 The first minigame will be Bug Buster, where a lot of bugs appear on screen for 30 seconds.
 The cooldown will be 10 minutes.
 - Finishing the sprites for everything that's unsprited.
 (THIS COMES LAST.)